codygunton/NBA-Shooter-Profiler/examples/klay_thompson.md

 We give a verbal description of the clusters.
-  - Cluster 0: two-pointers taken earlier the possession after Klay had handled the ball for less than 5 seconds.
+  - Cluster 0: two-pointers taken early in the possession after Klay had handled the ball for less than 5 seconds.
   - Cluster 1: longer-range shots (mostly three-pointers) taken later in the possession (i.e., with less time on the shot clock).
   - Cluster 2: shorter-range shots taken earlier in the possession.
   - Cluster 3: shots taken earlier in the possession, where Klay had handled the ball for a longer period of time (it is likely that he initiated the possession, possibly by getting a rebound).